Excision-Mail/excision-mail.bsd.ac/content/install/fullinstall.md

 One of the first things that you need to understand is that you are going to need a static IP.
 The easiest way to get this is to use a VPS hosting provider, who also supports OpenBSD, the best of which is [Vultr](<https://vultr.com>).

-You can select the lowest plan for $5 per month, which gives you the enough computing power to try out AnsiMail without turning off any features :)
+You can select the lowest plan for $5 per month, which gives you the enough computing power to try out Excision without turning off any features :)
 The smaller ones are a bit too small for anything worthwhile, imho.

 You server requirements: